ome/omero-insight/README.md

   This directory is the repository of the software artifacts of the OMERO.insight Project.
 Its contents are as follows:

-    + build: This directory contains the tools to compile, run, test and deliver the application.
+    + buildSrc: This directory contains the code to package the application
     + src: Contains the application source files, various configuration files required by the application to run and the test code.
+    + icons: The icons to package the application.
+    + external: Where to add third-party jars to be included e.g. SlideBook Reader.
+                Only files with .jar extension will be included in the CLASSPATH.
     + README: This file.

   Building OMERO.insight